-NEW YORK (Reuters) - Verizon Wireless, a joint venture of Verizon and Vodafone Group PLC, asked a U.S. court for a judgment that its advertising claims to be "America's Most Reliable 3G Network" were truthful, which rival AT&T called "misleading" on Monday.
+NEW YORK (Reuters) - Verizon Wireless, a venture of Verizon and Vodafone Group PLC, asked a U.S. court for a judgment that its advertising claims as "America's Most Reliable 3G Network" are truthful.

-In papers filed in U.S. District Court in Manhattan, Verizon said assertions on July 1 by AT&T Mobility LLC, a unit of AT&T, that its advertising was false could not be supported.
+In papers filed in U.S. District Court in Manhattan, Verizon said that a July 1 challenge by competitor AT&T Mobility LLC, part of AT&T, asserting its advertising was false could not be supported.

 Verizon Wireless of Basking Ridge, New Jersey said its claims of having "America's Most Reliable 3G Network" and "America's Best 3G Network" and "America's Most Reliable Wireless Network" are "truthful, accurate and substantiated" and do not violate the trademark law known as the Lanham Act.